FactomProject/FactomDocs/Identity.md

-### For Voting in Milestone3
+### Add Server Efficiency

-## Link Entry Credit Key to Identity
+The Factom Authority servers are rewarded with new Factoids as part of their service to the protocol.
+They are each rewarded up to 6.4 Factoids every 25 blocks.
+As part of being good stewards of the protocol, Authority Servers can run a more efficient operation.
+They can opt to yeild some percentage of their reward to the Grant Pool.
+They would define that efficiency with this message.
+A 100% efficiency leaves all the Factoids in the protocol, while 0% puts the entire reward into the coinbase.

-Factom identities exist largely to organize and direct votes (Entry Credit purchases) to elect particular Federated servers.
-The users can publish messages in their identity chain to switch votes from one server to another.
-The Entry Credits the user buys can be linked to an identity.
-The votes garnered can be delegated multiple times until they are eventually come to rest at a Candidate server's identity.
+This message needs to be in the server management subchain.
+If it is not, the default is 100% efficiency.
+If the message specifies >100% efficiency, the coinbase descriptor defaults to 100% efficiency.
+Later Server Efficiency messages update older messages.
+To prevent replay attacks, a timestamp is included.
+To be valid, the efficiency update must be the latest one seen.
+It also needs to be included in the blockchain between 12 hours +- of the message timestamp.
+If a higher level key signs a Server Efficiency message, no new messages will be allowed by lower level keys until the lower level keys are replaced in the root identity chain.

-To begin the vote collecting process, the EC keys need to be linked to an identity.
-EC keys can only ever be linked to one identity, and subsequent link messages are ignored.
-If there are multiple conflicting link messages but are in different minutes, the earlier message takes precedence.
-Since the system has 1 minute resolution, if there are multiple conflicting registrations in the same minute, the one with the lower ChainID takes precedence.
-Lower by example means chain 1234xxxx...xxxx takes precedence over FEDCxxxx...xxxx.
+The efficiency is serialized as a 16 bit unsigned integer.
+The percentage is in fixed point format with 2 decimals, so the maximum efficiency of 100% = 10000.
+An efficency of 49.52% = 4952 = 0x1358.

-The link message would consist of 5 extIDs.
-The first is the version, with a single byte of 0.
-The second is 21 bytes of ASCII text "Link Entry Credit Key".
-The third is the identity ChainID.
-The 4th is the Entry Credit public key doing the signing, which should be linked to the specified identity.
-The 5th is the signature of the first, second, and third ExtIDs serialized together.
+With a 49.52% efficiency almost half of the 6.4 Factoid Authority reward is yeilded to the Grant Pool.
+The coinbase would have an output of 3.23072 Factoids for this server.
+The Grant Pool would increase by 3.16928 FCT from this server.

-[0 (version)] [Link Entry Credit Key] [identity ChainID] [Entry Credit public key] [signature of version through ChainID]
+The message is a Factom Entry with several extIDs holding the various parts.
+The first part is a version binary string 0.
+The second is the ASCII string "Server Efficiency".
+The third is the root identity ChainID.
+Forth is the new efficiency being asserted.
+5th is the timestamp with an 8 byte epoch time.
+Next is the identity key preimage.
+7th is the signature of the serialized version, text, chainID, new efficiency, and the timestamp.

-[00] [526567697374657220466163746F6D204964656E74697479] [888888d00082a172e4f0c8d03a83d327b4197e68bcc36e88eeefb00b6cec7936] [01] [0125b0e7fd5e68b4dec40ca0cd2db66be84c02fe6404b696c396e3909079820f61] [aab1cbbd72c8b7db32f45cb89e511793f8d47e0551665679a25ef8444248e045f858701351e0cc17aeb74e4f6aa425ee71663d3a4ca6abfe6fac88d66e0c2c01]
+[0 (version)] [Server Efficiency] [identity ChainID] [new efficiency] [timestamp] [identity key preimage] [signature of version through timestamp]

-This message must be added to the identity chain specified in order to be counted.
+[00] [53657276657220456666696369656E6379] [888888d027c59579fc47a6fc6c4a5c0409c7c39bc38a86cb5fc0069978493762] [1358] [00000000495EAA80] [0125b0e7fd5e68b4dec40ca0cd2db66be84c02fe6404b696c396e3909079820f61] [4A014BD9150BB2CAB290B276C350821620EDB432DDFBCEED3896E87E591A412712B7DB6D8DAD46616B655369676E6174757265FE1D84D558B8A78EF7746F480D]